tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_api_blueprint.md

 path1: /restapispecifications.html
 ---

-Just as Swagger defines a spec for describing a REST API, API Blueprint is another spec (which you can [read here](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md)).
-If you describe your API with this blueprint, then different tools can read and display the information.
+Just as Swagger defines a spec for describing a REST API, [API Blueprint](https://apiblueprint.org/) is another specification for describing REST APIs.
+If you describe your API with this blueprint, tools that support API Blueprint can read and display the information.

+{: .note}
+Unless you're using a platform that specifically requires API Blueprint, I recommend using the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) instead.

 {% if site.format == "web" %}
 * TOC